codeelab/Codeigniter3-login-logout-create-permissions/README.md

 5. Add your domain to the `$config['base_url'] = '';` in `applications/config/config.php`
 6. Navigate to domain.com/setup to create the admin user.
+7. Delete the setup controller and view for security. `applications/controllers/Setup.php` and `applications/views/setup.php`